Cyclone1070/deployagent/docs/contributing/architecture/04-structs-encapsulation.md

     *   **Why**: Constructors are the single point of validation.
 If you add validation later, you won't need to refactor every usage.

 > [!NOTE]
-> **STRICT RULE**: Direct initialization with `{}` is strictly forbidden with **no exception**.
->
-> Even if there's no validation yet and it appears to be boilerplate.
+> **STRICT RULE**: Direct initialization with `{}` is strictly forbidden.
+Even if there's no validation yet and it appears to be boilerplate.
 Even if it's a private struct used in a single place with a single primitive field.
 The struct will grow soon and refactoring is unavoidable.
 Future proofing is more important than initial, short-lived convenience.
 >
 > It might sound obvious, but go encourages public fields with direct initialization for simple structs, trading future proofing for initial convenience.
 This is not a trade off we want to make.